Mattb0/CSV-Reader/README.md

 # CSV-Reader

-CSV Reader is a program reads CSV files, dumps for analysis, and draws a graph by utilizing Graphviz2.38
+CSV Reader is a program reading and dumping CSV files.
+Draws a graph on CSV data by utilizing Graphviz 2.38

 [Requires Graphviz2.38-style link]( https://graphviz.org/download/)